Jbachtiger/ci-pp2-quizanaughts/README.md

 ### Browser and Device Testing
 __Browsers__
-- I have tested the website across the four major browsers including Goolge Chrome, Firefox, Microsoft Edge and Safari
+- I have tested the website across the four major browsers including Google Chrome, Firefox, Microsoft Edge and Safari
-- For each browser, functionality was tested including all quiz features that were built using Javascript, and the responsive design
+- For each browser, functionality was tested including all quiz features that were built using JavaScript, and the responsive design
-- The website performed as intended and the responsive design and quiz functoins were checked using developer tools across multiple devices with structural integrity holding for the various sizes and no errors occuring
+- The website performed as intended and the responsive design and quiz functions were checked using developer tools across multiple devices with structural integrity holding for the various sizes and no errors occurring

 __Devices Tested__
 The website was viewed on a variety of devices and screen sizes including:
-- Windows 8.1 Desktop (screen resoultions tested in 2560x1080 and 1920x1080)
+- Windows 8.1 Desktop (screen resolutions tested in 2560x1080 and 1920x1080)
 - Macbook Pro (13 inch 2015 version)
 - Moto G4
 - Galaxy S5